NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Aeon Stone (Smoothing).md

 This spherical piece of silvery stone helps you ignore minor issues.
 You can ignore status penalties to skill checks from [[Conditions/Clumsy|Clumsy 1]], [[Conditions/Enfeebled|Enfeebled 1]], [[Conditions/Frightened|Frightened 1]], [[Conditions/Sickened|Sickened 1]], and [[Conditions/Stupefied|Stupefied 1]] conditions as long as the value of that condition is 1.

-Its resonant power allows you to cast [[Spells/Guidance|Guidance]] as an occult innate cantrip.
+Its resonant power allows you to cast [[Guidance|Guidance]] as an occult innate cantrip.

 *Source: Pathfinder GM Core*
 *ORC*